-The article is discussing subject of quantifying environmental crime and the effectiveness of policy interventions is difficult because perpetrators typically conceal evidence.
+The article is discussing the subject of quantifying environmental crime and the effectiveness of policy interventions, and the difficulties that arise because perpetrators typically conceal evidence.
 To prevent illegal uses of natural resources, such as poaching endangered species, governments have advocated granting policy flexibility to local authorities by liberalising culling or hunting of large carnivores.

 The text presents the first quantitative evaluation of the hypothesis that liberalising culling will reduce poaching and improve population status of an endangered carnivore.
 It shows that allowing wolf (Canis lupus) culling was substantially more likely to increase poaching than reduce it.
 Replicated, quasi-experimental changes in wolf policies in Wisconsin and Michigan, USA, revealed that a repeated policy signal to allow state culling triggered repeated slowdowns in wolf population growth, irrespective of the policy implementation measured as the number of wolves killed.
 The most likely explanation for these slowdowns was poaching and alternative explanations found no support.